The Bride Screamed Murder

 The Bride Screamed Murder is the seventeenth studio album by American rock band Melvins, released on June 1, 2010.
 It was their first album to hit the Billboard 200 Pop Charts, at number 200, selling 2,809 albums in the first few weeks.
 In October 2010, they released a music video with Scion Audio/Visual for the song "Electric Flower", directed by Mark Brooks.
+The title is a reference to a fictional book from the film Alice Doesn't Live Here Anymore.

 Exclaim! named The Bride Screamed Murder the No. 8 metal album of 2010.